eagomez2/moduleprofiler/README.md

 ```

 # Documentation
-Access the **online documentation of this package here**.
+You can access the [online documentation](https://eagomez2.github.io/moduleprofiler/).
 There you will find a more in depth introduction to `moduleprofiler`, including tutorials, methods documentation and an extensive reference about the calculations utilized to estimate the operations of different supported `torch.nn.Module` modules.

 You can also run the documentation locally by going to the root folder of the package and running: